LaMaga98/LaMaga98/README.md

 ## 🧠 About Me

 I am a Data Scientist with a background in physics and computing, passionate about solving real-world problems through rigorous math and machine learning.
+I thrive on researching new subjects from scratch, automating complex data pipelines, and building efficient solutions.

 Currently, I work in a Risk Models department where I design big data workflows, perform quantitative analysis, and deploy ML solutions.
 My experience spans highly diverse domains—from protein function prediction to social media toxicity and fiscal anomaly detection.

-I thrive on researching new subjects from scratch, automating complex data pipelines, and building efficient solutions.
-I am highly adaptable and particularly interested in healthcare, social issues, and fields where data drives tangible impact.

 ## 💻 Tech Stack